-Then you are an ideal candidate for endpoint security
+Then you are an ideal candidate for using an endpoint security system.

-How Do I Select the Right Endpoint Security?
+How Do I Select the Right Endpoint Protection?

-Because your business has unique needs, this isn’t always a straightforward question.
-First off, you should consider your requirements; what you absolutely need to have in your endpoint security software.
-If you don’t know where to start with this, we have a helpful requirements guide you can read up on.
+Finding the right solution isn’t always a straightforward question because of your unique business needs.
+First off, you should consider your requirements; what you absolutely need to have in your security application.
+If you don’t know where to start, you can read our helpful endpoint security requirements guide.

-After you’ve assessed your needs, turn your attention towards your wants.
+After assessing your needs, pay attention to your wants.
 What do you want this software to do for you, that isn’t essential, but would be nice?
 Unlike your needs, these should be flexible, and you should be willing to budge on features.

 Finally, there’s cost, which will be a major determining factor.
 Determine a budget and factor that into your final decision.
 Once all of that is out of the way, you’re still not out of the woods yet, because now you’ve got to complete a request for purchase (RFP).
 RFPs are long and involved processes that require weeks, even months, to complete.
 Though this isn’t specific to endpoint security, we have a guide on completing an RFP yourself.